John F. Kennedy University: College of Psychology and Holistic Studies

 The College of Psychology and Holistic Studies was a graduate institution which offered certificates, master's, and doctoral degrees.
 The college held experiential learning curriculums through three community-based clinical internship programs.
 The counseling psychology program housed student-operated art camps which taught self-confidence and self-expression to elementary-aged children.
 The Family Resiliency Project, also under the counseling psychology program, operated with Californian school districts for family counseling and childhood behavioral therapy.
 The Solt Evans LEAP Project in the Sports Psychology program provided disadvantaged youth life skills lessons through athletics.
 The college also operated three University Counseling centers in California which provided affordable, confidential access to mental health services.

 College of Law

-John F. Kennedy University College of Law offered four-year, part-time program, and three-year programs.
-The college housed a Housing Advocacy and Legal Clinic offered free legal services to elderly locals at risk of eviction.
+John F. Kennedy University College of Law offered a four-year, part-time program, and a three-year full-time program.
+The college housed a housing advocacy and legal clinic offering free legal services to elderly locals at risk of eviction.
 The college had an enrollment of 160 students at the time of closure.

-Although it conferred the Juris Doctor degree, the college was accredited by the Committee of Bar Examiners of the State Bar of California rather than the more professionally recognized American Bar Association.
+Although it conferred the Juris Doctor degree, the college was approved by the Committee of Bar Examiners of the State Bar of California rather than the professionally recognized American Bar Association.
 The lack of ABA accreditation limited the ability of graduates to take bar exams and practice as attorneys outside the state of California.
 The college had a California Bar first-attempt pass rate of 33% in October 2020.

-School of Medicine

-The John F. Kennedy University School of Medicine offered a 4-year, offshore Doctor of Medicine degree program which accepted Curaçaoans and international applicants from the US and Canada.
-The school was approved by the World Federation for Medical Education (WFME), FAIMER, Medical Council of India, and the World Health Organization to hold its third and fourth-year clinical rotations sites outside of Curaçao in the United States, South Africa, and the United Kingdom.
-As an offshore medical school, the college followed the legal convention at the time in which classes were given outside the US in Willemstad, Curaçao while it kept a legal address in the US in Natick, Massachusetts.
-Though the college's clinical training was marketed to North American students, the curriculum itself was neither accredited by the Educational Commission for Foreign Medical Graduates nor by the Caribbean Accreditation Authority for Education in Medicine and other Health Professions and graduates did not qualify to practice in the US.